massgravel/massgrave.dev/change_edition.md

 -   The script blocks changing to CountrySpecific, ServerRdsh and to/from CloudEdition editions since it's officially not supported and the user may face issues.

--   The script cannot change Windows edition to Home-level editions.
+-   The script cannot change Non-Core editions to Core editions.
+(For example, Pro --> Home isn't available)

 ------------------------------------------------------------------------